taufiqpsumarna/proshop_mern_dockerized/README.md

 # Docker Configuration
 Docker instruction created by Taufiq 😁 shout-out to @bradtraversy for the application !

-``These instructions use Docker version 20.10.17, build 100c701 and Docker Compose version v2.7.0 may be different approach in future if using newer version of docker engine and composition docker.``
+``These instructions use Docker version 20.10.17, build 100c701 and Docker Compose version v2.7.0 may be different approach in future if using newer version of docker engine and docker compose.``

 ### Pre requirerites
 1. Make sure you has created .env file on this root directory, follow instruction above or use .env.example